oracle/docker-images/NoSQL/README.md

 Start up KVLite in a container.
 You must give it a name and provide a hostname.
-In this case, You need to publish all internal ports.
+In this case, You need to publish all internal ports and the KV_PROXY_PORT.
 - 5000 KVPORT
 - 5010-5020 KV_HARANGE
 - 5021-5049 KV_SERVICERANGE